 - radiation therapy to the pelvic region

 Atherosclerosis is a common cause of blood flow problems.
-Atherosclerosis causes a narrowing or clogging of arteries in the penis, preventing the necessary blood flow to the penis to produce an erection.
+Atherosclerosis causes a narrowing or clogging of arteries in the penis, preventing the necessary blood flow to produce an erection.

-Numerous prescription medications can also cause ED, including those below.
-Anyone taking prescription medications should consult their doctor before stopping or changing their medications:
+Numerous prescription medications can also cause ED.
+A person taking prescription medications should consult their doctor before stopping or changing their medications.
+Some drugs that may cause ED include:

 - drugs to control high blood pressure